na-na-hi/renget/archive/CharacterProvider-CharTemplate.md

 ![](https://files.catbox.moe/35d9n9.png)
 ## Character Card Template
 - - -
-I've been searching for a %orange%Character Card%% structure and experimenting with different ideas, looking to see what will stick and what will not.
-This template is a combination of Plain Text, Alichat/Interview, W++ tag system, XML and Markdown. %orange%Don't worry%% I know W++ is bad and XML tags may be seen as overkill, but this template includes only one XML tag and only uses a few ideas from W++.
+I've been searching for a %orange%Character Card structure and experimenting with different ideas, looking to see what will stick and what will not.
+This template is a combination of Plain Text, Alichat/Interview, W++ tag system, XML and Markdown. %orange%Don't worry I know W++ is bad and XML tags may be seen as overkill, but this template includes only one XML tag and only uses a few ideas from W++.
 Interviews can be a bit hard, but I assure you, they are worth it.

 The main idea was to create an easy-to-use template for people who are already familiar with botmaking and just need a simple system for character creation.